Stephen J. Townsend: Early life and education

-Townsend was born in Scheinfeld, Bavaria, West Germany, in 1959 to a German art student mother and an Afghan medical student father, the result of a love affair.
+Townsend was born in Scheinfeld, Bavaria, West Germany, in 1959 to a German art student mother and a Pashtun Afghan medical student father, the result of a love affair.
 He was adopted soon after birth by an American military family in Germany.
 His adoptive father, James Townsend, was a staff sergeant in an armored unit.
 Townsend grew up in Griffin, Georgia, graduating from Griffin High School in 1978.
 Townsend graduated from North Georgia College in 1982 with a bachelor's degree in psychology.
 He was commissioned into the Infantry from the Army Reserve Officers' Training Corps thereafter.
-Later in life, Townsend also earned a Master of Military Arts and Sciences (MMAS) degree at the United States Army Command and General Staff College, and a Master of Strategic Studies (MSS) degree at the Army War College.
+Townsend also earned a Master of Military Arts and Sciences (MMAS) degree at the United States Army Command and General Staff College, and a Master of Strategic Studies (MSS) degree at the Army War College.